Hatem Bridge (US 40) Bicycle Access

 Note: When bicycle access is restricted in the event of fog, wind, other inclement weather, high traffic volumes or major traffic incident, notification will be made via variable message signs and on the Maryland Transportation Authority's (MDTA) Twitter account at twitter.com/TheMDTA.

-- Based on projected traffic volumes, we encourage bicyclists to cross the bridge during these recommended hours on opening weekend:
+- Based on projected traffic volumes, we encourage bicyclists to cross the bridge during these recommended hours:

 Note: Bicycle access might be restricted if high traffic volumes or inclement weather (i.e. high winds) present a safety issue during the holiday period.